Brackets-Coder/THREE-MIDI-Visualizer/README.md

 # THREE.js MIDI Visualizer

+>[!WARNING]
+> This is a pre-alpha, work-in-progress project.
+Not intended for use.

 A lightweight, work-in-progress MIDI Visualizer.
 Currently in the barebones pre-alpha state, but somewhat functional.
 End goal is a fully-fleged user application for content creation with 3D Particles, simple fluid simulation for smoke, keyframeable properties, real-time recording, MIDI file reading, etc. etc. All the cool stuff.